-2024 celebrates the 49th year that NUSA will recognize the outstanding work of neighborhood organizations across the United States for their work toward improving the quality of life in their communities, including efforts to support neighbors during the COVID-19 pandemic and work to improve equity and access throughout their neighborhood and city.
-If your organization completed a neighborhood improvement project or activity in 2022 or 2023, we invite you to enter the 2024 Neighborhood of the Year Award competition.
+2025 celebrates the 50th year that NUSA will recognize the outstanding work of neighborhood organizations across the United States for their work toward improving the quality of life in their communities, including efforts to support neighbors during the COVID-19 pandemic and work to improve equity and access throughout their neighborhood and city.
+If your organization completed a neighborhood improvement project or activity in 2024, we invite you to enter the 2025 Neighborhood of the Year Award competition.